w3f/Grants-Program/applications/zk-rollups.md

 * **Payment Address:** 1LYWirHyBbmdCCU2YHg2qxgLAuybUfKEPm

 ## Project Overview :page_facing_up:
 We have been working on off-chain scalability solutions aka layer2 solutions.
 After tremendous research, we have come to believe that ZK Rollup would be the killer layer2 solution because of its data availability.
-Currently, rollup is [one of the potentially interesing topics](https://github.com/w3f/General-Grants-Program/blob/master/grants/polkadot_stack.md) of Web3 Foundation and Vitalik announced [the rollup centrric Ethreum roadmap last month](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698?fbclid=IwAR1oJyMEwvjFXNy7vCHT19PyXNh27PAHZjvCR4qBRoUB9mKf_nEVOtE4vgk).
+Currently, rollup is [one of the potentially interesing topics](https://github.com/w3f/General-Grants-Program/blob/master/grants/polkadot_stack.md) of Web3 Foundation and Vitalik announced [the rollup centric Ethreum roadmap](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698?fbclid=IwAR1oJyMEwvjFXNy7vCHT19PyXNh27PAHZjvCR4qBRoUB9mKf_nEVOtE4vgk) last month.
 According to Vitalik, the Ethereum ecosystem is likely to be all-in on rollup (plus some plasma and channels) as a scaling strategy for the near and mid-term future.
 We know that Polkdot has a different technical architecture and tech stack but Rollup is still important because of severtal reasons.

 1. Bringing vertical off-chain scalability without sacrificing on-chain data availability, security and privacy (×3-10 scalability).
 1. Handling smart contracts on layer2.
 1. Sharding plus Rollups will be the future.
 Polkadot has the sharding ish architecture but it doesn't have Rollups yet.
 1. Currenntly, a lot of Ethereum projects are interested in migrating from Ethreum to Polkadot.
 And some of the great Ethereum projects have already started using Rollups.
 If we could build Rollups on Substeate/Polkadot, we would help these projects migrate smoothly.

-Through this grant, we will make a ZK Rollup pallet for Parachain builders to get zero-knowledge vertical scaling solution.
+Through this grant, we will make a ZK Rollup pallet for Parachain builders to get zero-knowledge vertical scalability.

 ### Overview
 Throught this grant, we are going to make a ZK Rollup pallet for potential Parachains like Plasm.
 Our initial goal is to implement ZK Rollup on Plasm but we aim to make it public and adoptable for all Substrate based chains.

-More technically, this applicatin consists of 2 different parts.
-The  first part is to implement the main chain's pallet and the second part is to implement the side chain's  pallet.

-### Project Details
-The following diagram is the architecture we implement.
+The following diagram is the architecture we will implement.

 ![architecture](https://drive.google.com/uc?id=1hacBr-U4YVp0gH6EddxKgb3Oh17XVYyb)

-There are four components we implement as substrate pallet and these allow substrate-based chain to do following things.
+There are four components we implement as a substrate pallet and these components allow substrate-based chain to do following things.

 * Prover: Create proof which verifies the block validity.
-* Operator: Collect transactions, create block and submit block to mainchain contract.
+* Operator: Collect transactions, create a block and submit the block to mainchain contract.
-* User Wallet: Send transaction to operator and deposit Ether/ERC20 token to mainchain contract.
+* User Wallet: Send transaction to operator and deposit token on the mainchain contract.
-* Mainchain Contract: Hold user desposit, verify block and update state.
+* Mainchain Contract: Hold user's desposit, verify block and update state.

 ### Ecosystem Fit
 According to Web3 Foundation, there are at least 2 different teams that work on ZK technologies.